LisichkinVlad/LisichkinVlad/README.md

 ## I have expirience in
 - setting up debian-based unix systems
-- setting NAS for redundancy and performance improvement and setting communication protocols (NFS,SMB etc.)
+- setting up NAS for redundancy and performance improvement and setting communication protocols (NFS,SMB etc.)
 - virtualization (Proxmox) and containerization (Docker) management with devops of microservices (cloud file storage, mail server, inner text-audio-video sources hosting)
 - task automations with bash and python scripts